Share apps

 Your account must be a member of the default administrator role or a custom role assigned the set of privileges to share content.

-2. At the top of the site, click Content then click the My Content tab.
+2. At the top of the site, click Content.

-3. Open the app you want to share.
+3. On the My content tab, open the app you want to share.

-4. Share your app using ArcGIS Instant Apps, ArcGIS Experience Builder, ArcGIS Dashboards, ArcGIS StoryMaps, or ArcGIS Hub.
+4. Share the app using ArcGIS Instant Apps, ArcGIS Experience Builder, ArcGIS Dashboards, ArcGIS StoryMaps, or ArcGIS Hub.

 Note: